okteto/samples/python-kubectl/README.md

 cd cloud-samples/python-kubectl
 ```

-Edit the file `manifests\ingress.yaml` and substitute `pchico83` by your Github ID in lines 9 and 18.
+Edit the file `manifests\ingress.yaml` and substitute `cindy` by your Github ID in lines 9 and 18.

-> Okteto only let you create ingress rules for domains ending in `githubid.okteto.net`.
+> Okteto only let you create ingress rules for domains ending in `-[githubid].cloud.okteto.net`.

 Save and run the Voting App by executing: